orbitalis-framework/py-orbitalis/README.md

 An operation (`Operation`) represents a feature of a plugin, which is exposed and can be executed remotely.
 Operations are managed by `OperationsProviderMixin` which also provides builder-like methods.

-Every operation has the folliwing attributes:
+Every operation has the following attributes:

 - `name`: unique name which identify the operation
 - `handler`: [Busline](https://github.com/orbitalis-framework/py-busline) handler, which will be used to handle inbound events